Skip to content

 As teenagers become young adults, the Transition Service can help to:

-They can help people aged 16 to 25, who meet all of the following criteria:
+They can help people aged 16 to 25, who meet all the following criteria:

 Apply for help

-Most young people will be referred directly to the Transition service by the Children's Disability Service.
+The Children's Disability Service (CDS) will refer most young people directly to the Transition Service.
 Please ask your support worker for more information on this.

-If you are 16 or 17 and not getting support from Children’s Services but feel you meet the criteria above, contact the Transitions Service using the contact form.
+If you are 16 or 17 and not getting support from Children’s Services but feel you meet the criteria above, please contact the Transitions Service on:

 The Transition Information Network is a source of information and good practice for disabled young people, families and professionals.
-They are a specialist network of the Council for Disabled Children set up to provide targeted information and resources about transition through online resources, publications and events.
+They are a specialist network of the Council for Disabled Children.
+They were set up to provide targeted information and resources about transition.
+This is presented through online resources, publications and events.

-If you would like to know more, visit the Transition Information Network web page.
+If you would like to know more, please visit the Transition Information Network web page:

 Adult Social Care and Health